jonkavana/Programming-and-Scripting-EOY-Project/README.md

         print(IrisData.values)
         AppendToFile(str(IrisData.values))

 This will provide a cursory glance at the material from the first 10 rows of data.
+Note too that the first line returned is called line 0.
+This is the case as the formatting allows the first piece of data to be in position 0.

         a = IrisData.head(10)
         print(a)